 - A second set of breast pump parts.
-They will cut your trip to the sink in half.
+They will cut your trips to the sink in half.

 - A hands-free breast pump bra so you can reply to your ever-growing email inbox while pumping at work.
 Staying busy while pumping will also help pass the time.
 For those of you who accidentally lose track of time while replying to emails, it might even increase your supply!